SumitKumar-17/KeystoneDB/Readme.md

 This project provided significant practical experience in database system internals, compiler principles implementation using Flex/Bison tools, visitor pattern-based execution logic design, integration with persistent storage solutions like RocksDB, modern C++ programming practices, systematic testing strategies using googletest framework.

-The successful completion of "KeystoneDB" demonstrates comprehensive understanding of DBMS concepts along with valuable hands-on experience beneficial for future academic or professional endeavors in software engineering or database technology fields.
+The successful completion of "keystoneDB" demonstrates comprehensive understanding of DBMS concepts along with valuable hands-on experience beneficial for future academic or professional endeavors in software engineering or database technology fields.

 ---